Tuesday, June 6, 2017

 A: As I recall it, when Portland went out, we were just about broke and just barely managing to keep up with the firms we owed and we just didn't want to try it (getting a car from Portland).
 What we did get from (Portland) was a (Brill 21E) truck.
 I guess it was from the Deering Carbarn.
 They had a little

 single-truck car.--- One thing about Portland--they kept the same design for many of their cars.
 So, these little single-truck box cars, the last of them were all steel, but they were still built to exactly the same standards as the wooden ones were in the beginning.
 That's where we got the truck for no. 60.
 We took the body off and dumped it down in that little ravine beside the barn.
-I remember Ted was saying at the time that it's too bad that we have to junk this car because it was a beautiful little car but we just couldn't afford it.
+I remember Ted was saying at the time that was too bad that we had to junk this car because it was a beautiful little car but we just couldn't afford it.
 So, we didn't dare take a chance.

 A: I remember 60 was painted white during the War.
 We painted it with white lead prime.
 A group of hunters came down one night just to gossip and they thought they were getting a little too much nose paint when they came through the woods and saw a white streetcar facing them.
 The colors were almost identical to those used by First National Stores.
 So we used to joke that it was the First National's Auxiliary car.